awsdocs/amazon-ecs-developer-guide/doc_source/task_cannot_pull_image.md

     }
 }
 ```
 An alternative if your container logs are taking up too much disk space is to use the `awslogs` log driver\.
-The `awslogs` log driver sends the logs to CloudWatch which will free up the disk space that would otherwise be used for your container logs on the container instance\.
+The `awslogs` log driver sends the logs to CloudWatch, which frees up the disk space that would otherwise be used for your container logs on the container instance\.
 For more information, see [Using the awslogs Log Driver](using_awslogs.md)\.